wp-plugins/wishpond-social-campaigns/readme.txt

 Yes, you can try Social Campaigns completely free for the first 14 days.

+= Is the 14-day free trial shared with the other Wishpond plugins? =

+Yes and no. When you sign up for a free trial with the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") plugin or with our [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugin, the subscription and trial are shared.

+When the trial expires you will begin a paid subscription period.
+If you do not wish to begin a paid subscription period, please cancel your pricing plan within the 14-days of free trial.
+When you cancel a plan, you can still use our [Facebook Ads](http://wordpress.org/plugins/facebook-ads/ "Create Facebook Ads for your wordpress with one button" plugin as before.

+The [Facebook Ads](http://wordpress.org/plugins/facebook-ads/ "Create Facebook Ads for your wordpress with one button") plugin doesn't require a subscription and therefore doesn't have a trial.

 = What kind of support do I get? =

 Wishpond campaigns are extremely easy and fast to set up.
 If you ever need assistance, we are available to you through live chat, email, and phone support.

+= I have another question, what do I do? =

+Contact us Anytime!
+If you ever need a question, you can always call us at: `1-800-921-0167`, email us at [support@wishpond.com](mailto://support@wishpond.com "Wishpond Support") or just use the live chat available to you directly through this plugin.

 == Screenshots ==